xvyabo/Zrinana-Repo/The Constitution of the Union of Zrinana, Revised 05-Jan-2023.md

 To manage the affairs of the people, the Clerk and Judge may be elected every five or so years, unless their work deemed lousy by a majority of the people.
 The Clerk must have the responsibility of overseeing the management of the Parliament and alllegislative affairs, should there be any whatsoever.
 And the Judge shall have the responsibility of overseeing the management of the Judiciary and all judicial affairs.
 The rst Clerk, with the unanimous consent of all of the citizens of this Union, elect the uthor of this Constitution, Victoria P. to serve for a regular term and the Judge, also ith unanimous consent of all the citizens of this Union, elect Edward Costa to serve as adge for a regular term.
 With that being said, Zrinana shall be split between two visions: the Legislative and Judicial.

+### Part 2
+Parliament shall be the title of the system in which contains any citizen who, upon request, opt into direct democracy of the legislature.
+Parliament shall host debates as requested by at least one MP (member of Parliament), on approval of at least a majority of the present parliament.
+Legislation must first be written with a title, then author, date, and finally the body text of the document.
+Next, it must be submitted and the Clerk must oversee the submitted legislation wherein they must check the document for errors.
+The legislation must be given a randomly generated, four-digit legislation ID by the Clerk.
+If the piece of legislation has ANY errors, it must be denied.
+Or, if the piece of legislation has no errors, it must be approved.
+Whether denied or approved, the author must be informed of such.

+Once approved, it must be scheduled, by the Clerk, for a hearing and once heard, voted upon by all present MPs which shall be recorded.
+Debates must last a maximum of one hour, five minutes per person at a time.
+MPs may vote "yea," "no," or "impartial" and